shakeel-faiz/FF/04Apr-15/rar-openers.md

+Don't know how to open RAR files?
+Discover the top 7 user-friendly tools for opening and extracting RAR files effortlessly for Windows, Mac and Linux.

 ## The 7 Best Tools to Open or Extract RAR Files

 Are you unsure how to open a RAR file and extract its contents?
 Here, we will showcase the best RAR extraction tools that meet your needs.